kaurn6538/nosql-challenge/README.md

 ## Set Up and Update Database

-## Setup

-1. Insert the new halal restaurant opened in Greenwich to the Database.
+*Insert the new halal restaurant opened in Greenwich to the Database.

 *    establishments.insert_one(new_restaurant)

 * Update the new restauarant with the correct BusineesTypeID.

 *     establishments.update_one(
         new_restaurant,
         {'$set':
             {'BusinessTypeID': 1}